 But what happens to landlord's cell tower lease or rather rooftop cell site lease rental income when a carrier reaches critical mass in a city and saturates the market with small cells?
 Will they simply work in connection with your existing Verizon or AT&T cell site, or will they have enough leverage to come back to you and negotiate a significant rent reduction, because otherwise they can simply render your expensive site obsolete?

-Rooftop landlords, you may want to discuss this in detail with one of our Telecom Lease Geniuses.
+Rooftop landlords, you may want to discuss strategies pertaining to rooftop cellular sites in detail with one of our Telecom Lease Geniuses.

 Wireless carriers are seeking: